knowit/teknologiradar/README.md

 The script will first install and build the frontend as a static website then deploy it to aws using [cdk](https://aws.amazon.com/cdk/).

 ### Github Actions workflows
-* `deploy-dev.yml` deploys website to development environment ([dev.teknologiradar-objectnet.knowit.no](https://dev.teknologiradar-objectnet.knowit.no))
+* `deploy-dev.yml` deploys website to development environment ([dev.teknologiradar-objectnet.knowit.no](https://dev.teknologiradar-objectnet.knowit.no), not live)
-* `deploy-prod.yml` deploys website to production environment ([teknologiradar-objectnet.knowit.no](https://teknologiradar-objectnet.knowit.no), not live yet)
+* `deploy-prod.yml` deploys website to production environment ([teknologiradar-objectnet.knowit.no](https://teknologiradar-objectnet.knowit.no))

 `deploy-dev.yml` is triggered on pushes to main while `deploy-prod.yml` can be triggered manually.